A series of federal regulations and guidelines

 management, security control assessments, continuous monitoring and incident

 reporting.
-FISMA improves the confidentiality, integrity, and availability of
+These rules are guidelines are designed to improve the confidentiality, integrity, and availability of

 federal information assets.

-Dogwood understands FISMA requirements and the people, processes,
+information security and understands these requirements and the people, processes,

 and technologies required to ensure full compliance.
-Our FISMA compliance
+Our expert security

 * Evaluating agency's existing security program and determining gaps with